 Shavuot

-In the evening on erev Shavuot, there is a Tikkun Leil Shavuot learning event, and in the morning, festival services for adults and for families.
+On erev Shavuot, there is a Tikkun Leil Shavuot learning session as well as cheesecake for all.
+In the morning there are festival services for adults and families.

 Tisha B’Av

-Tisha B'Av, the 9th of Av, is a solemn fast day that commemorates the anniversary of a number of disasters in Jewish history, primarily the destruction of both the First and Second Temples in Jerusalem.
-The fast, like Yom Kippur, starts at sundown and lasts until dark the following day.
+Tisha B'Av, the 9th of Av, is a solemn fast day that commemorates the anniversary of the destruction of the First and Second Temples in Jerusalem.
+The fast, like Yom Kippur, starts at sundown and lasts until dark the next day.

-Between ma’ariv and the chanting of Eikhah, the Book of Lamentations, we have a study session on the themes or the liturgy of the day.
+Between ma’ariv and the chanting of Eikhah, the Book of Lamentations, we have a study session on the themes of the liturgy of the day.